Gietz co-creates and produces liqueur labels on ROFO 450 ECO

 The labels were created using an interchangeable die to initially produce some showcase Gietzerello labels.
 Then the dies were exchanged to continue producing the original Gingerello labels from the Distillery Brunner.

 Gietz embellished the pre-printed labels in four steps, taking advantage of the foil advances and the large stamping area of the Gietz ROFO 450 ECO.
 Firstly, a metallic flat foiling with yellow-golden foil was applied on the front and back labels as well as the neck strips.
 Secondly, a combination foiling, and embossing die was used to create the sculpture-like head using a matte black foil.
 To then complete the design on the front label a blind embossing was done to show the embroidery and frame lines, but also to emboss the areas covered with metallic foil.
-The final and crucial step was to cutting labels with a die.
+The final and crucial step was to cut the labels with a die.

 The use of these different finishing solutions in combination with a finely detailed label design demonstrates very well the flexible application capabilities of the new ROFO 450 ECO.